2024 Field Trips, Workshops and Keynote/Dinners Schedule

 Lesser Scaup at Merritt Island National Wildlife Refuge.
 Jan 2022 Photo: David Simpson

-Monday Trip 59.
+Monday 6.
 Merritt Island National Wildlife Refuge – Mostly driving, some walking.

-Parrish Park, 1 A Max Brewer Causeway, Titusville, FL 32796. $45, includes access permit.
+Parrish Park, 1 A Max Brewer Causeway, Titusville, FL 32796. $55, includes access permit.
 Bring your own lunch.
-Leaders: David Simpson (Birding with David Simpson), Mitchell Harris (Space Coast Audubon Society), Craig Watson (USFWS) and Pamela Ford (Carolina Bird Club).
+Leaders: David Simpson (Birding with David Simpson), Mitchell Harris (Space Coast Audubon Society), Craig Watson and Pamela Ford (Carolina Bird Club).
 8:00 a.m.‒1:30 p.m.
-Maximum participants: 12.
+Maximum participants: 24 (group will split into two).
 Merritt Island National Wildlife Refuge is consistently rated as one of the top birding destinations in the United States with 357 species recorded.
 The refuge has one of three important populations of the threatened Florida Scrub-Jay.

 Possible sightings include Hairy Woodpecker, American Avocet, Roseate Spoonbill, and overwintering shorebirds and ducks.
 Note that this trip will NOT go to Black Point Wildlife Drive but to other good birding spots.
-This trip can be conveniently taken in combination with afternoon Trip 61, which is straight up I-95 in Daytona Beach Shores.
+This trip can be conveniently taken in combination with Monday 7, which is straight up I-95 in Daytona Beach Shores.

 Michael Brothers explaining fine details of gull identification.
 January 2019 festival.
 Photo: Tina Pruitt

-Monday Trip 61.
+Monday 7.
 Gull Congregation at Daytona Beach Shores – Some walking.

 20. This location near Daytona Beach, about an hour northeast of Lake Apopka, hosts an amazing birding spectacle each late afternoon and evening during the winter months.
 Gulls from the northeastern U.S. and Canada winter here, feeding during the day at Daytona Beach’s Tomoka Regional Landfill.
 Tens of thousands of gulls fly for the evening to the beach at Daytona Beach Shores.
 After gathering (staging) on the beach, close enough to be identified, the gulls move at dusk to settle beyond the breakers offshore.
 Fast-flying Pomerine and Parastic Jaegers try to pick off the less aware individuals.
 Michael Brothers, gull expert and retired director of the Marine Science Center in Ponce Inlet, discovered this amazing phenomenon over 10 years ago and has been monitoring the gulls every winter evening since.